Now is the perfect time to arrange a health coaching session in person or online…

 Why don’t I just speak with a friend?

 However, sometimes a family member or friend can be part of the problem, or they may try to offer advice based on their own experience, which may or may not feel helpful.
 There’s also a limit, I find, to the extent that friends or family can help, especially if the problem is chronic.
-Indeed, talking endlessly about a problem to those close to us can even be damaging to the relationship.
+Indeed, talking endlessly about a problem to those close to us can be counter-productive, and sometimes detrimental to the relationship.
 It is hard to put our own agenda to one side so that we can be fully available to listen and respond, without bias, to another.
 Well-trained therapists aim to do this in a variety of ways.

 Professional therapy offers something different

 By committing to our own self-awareness, therapists aim to listen impartially with empathy and compassion, whilst paying attention to relevant underlying issues.
 A therapist can be trained to understand and withstand the inevitable psychological pressures that emerge when engaging at an emotionally-intimate level with another person.
 Additionally the therapist will have no other role in your life, which can help you to feel more secure.

 Regular and contained therapy sessions open up a safe space to begin talking more openly about difficult or painful feelings, sometimes for the very first time.
 You can become more reflective, objective and start to feel understood.
 This in turn helps you to understand and accept yourself in a more complete way.
 We all have blind spots – especially about ourselves – and talking with a professionally trained therapist can help uncover and identify patterns of behaviour which may be unhelpful in your life or in your relationships.

 Is the past really in the past?